 We ambled up the winding road to the edge of the village.
 In a cul-de-sac encircled by a stone wall, beyond which a row of lavender blooms waved in the breeze, we looked out over the vista.
 Contemplating the lush valley below and the undulating lines of the mountain range on the horizon, I had a keen sense of being one in a long line who had stood here and done the same, part of a continuum of curious travelers.
 Counts and Cathars, troubadours and treasure-hunting priests, our journeys had taken us through many peaks and valleys, bringing us to behold this spectacular view.

 You may also be interested in the following articles:

 - The Azores Islands, an Off the Beaten Path Eco Paradise

-- Guide On What To Do In Malta
+- Guide On Things To Do In Malta

-- Guide On What To Do In Seville
+- Guide On Things To Do In Seville

-- Guide On What To Do In Cornwall
+- Guide On Things To Do In Cornwall

 Disclosure: Please note that some of the links in the above Languedoc Roussillon, France article may be affiliate links, and at no additional cost to you, LCG earns a commission if you make a purchase.
 Your support is much appreciated and helps to keep the site going.